hot-glue-for-rails/hot-glue/README.md

 Sometimes you might want to redisplay the entire list after you make an update (for example, if your action removes that record from the result set).

 To do this, use flag `--display_list_after_update`.
 The update will behave like delete and re-fetch all the records in the result and tell Turbo to swap out the entire list.

 ### `--downnest`
-(2021-11-23 - WIP)

 Automatically create subviews down your object tree.
 This should be the name of a has_many relationship based from the current object.
 You will need to build scaffolding with the same name for the related object as well.
 On the list view, the object you are currently building will be built with a sub-view list of the objects related from the given line.

 ### `--nestable` (default: false)
-(2021-11-23 - WIP)
 When creating a controller that you will use a another controllers downnest (that is, you will display related records-- like a portal-- from the parent within each row of the parent's list view), set nestable to true.

 If the cooresponding Rails route contains nesting and this controller is downnested by someone else, you'll want to set nestable to true.